M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION_3.md

 All endpoints in this document are protected and require authentication.
 The API uses Firebase Authentication and secure cookies to ensure that:

-1. Only authenticated users can access booking data
+1. Only authenticated users can access booking data=
 2. Users can only access their own bookings
 3. Booking operations are secure and properly validated